-Article III - Membership
+Article III Membership

 Section 1.
 The Panel shall be comprised of at least 8 members and no more than 15 members.
-Panel members will complete an application and before the panel votes on the appointment.
-An appointment is confirmed after a simple majority vote.
+Panel members will complete an application and before the panel votes on appointment.
+Appointment is confirmed after simple majority vote.

 Section 2.
 The Panel shall accept application throughout the year.
 The panel will open the application review process in July and January of each year.
-During this open session, the panel will review and vote on prospective members to join the panel.
+During this open session the panel will review and vote on prospective members to join the panel.

 Section 2.
-The Panel shall consist of community members who have a professional or personal understanding of the child welfare system and/or expertise in the prevention and treatment of child abuse and neglect.
+The Panel shall consist of community members that have a professional or personal understanding of the child welfare system and/or expertise in the prevention and treatment of child abuse and neglect.